Plan9-Archive/antshill/doc/livecd.md

 	games/doom

 will launch the standard Doom 1 game without needing to download, place, and rename any .wad files.
+The 64-bit livecd also includes a chess program by Umbraticus with some engine ports by QWX.
+Read

+	man chess

+for usage instructions.
+Another addition is spew's "aplay" and "volume" music tools located at games/aplay and games/volume.

 ### Who is this for?